SINTEF-Workshop/pipeline-environment/README.md

 # Development environment for Airflow, Dagster and Prefect
+In this tutorial, we will be working with a pipelines that collects stream data from Barentswatch Live Data API.
+The pipeline is implemented in all three tools.

 # Setup
 In order to run all of the tasks, a few servers have to be up and running.
 To set up all the necessary servers, do the following setps.